eleanxr/wdicharry.github.io/_posts/2015-05-16-visualizing-river-flow.markdown

  If you just want to look at a raster hydrograph for a particular gage, though, the USGS provides them on
 [their web site](http://waterwatch.usgs.gov/?id=wwchart_rastergraph).

-Prior to the most recent rain storm, the Embudo gage was running at about 700 cfs.
-That makes the stretch of river we run every year runnable, but rocky.
-After the rain, it went to 900 cfs.
-Last year (2014, the topmost row in the above graph), was not a great year either, but a well timed rain storm brought the flow to 1000 cfs for a few days, giving us the most water we'd seen in years.
-The data indicates that situations like that are happening more and more frequently and the flow conditions that I grew up with are a thing of the past.